-I was as prepared as I could be for the physical pain of giving birth (which is to say, I didn’t know what the hell to expect, exactly, but I knew to expect pain).
-But the aftermath?
-Not so much.
-I mean, it’s not like I thought I was going to push out a baby and go to SoulCycle the next day, but in all the preparing for the actual birth and then, you know, caring for a baby, I just didn’t think as much about postpartum care — the actual physical recovery part.
+I felt relatively prepared to give birth (which is to say, I didn’t know what the hell to expect, exactly, but I knew to expect pain?), but had no idea about the hours and days afterwards — or what postpartum essentials I’d truly need.
+I mean, it’s not like I thought I was going to push out a baby and go to SoulCycle the next day, but in all the preparing for the actual birth and then, you know, caring for a baby, I just didn’t think as much about what to buy for postpartum care — the actual physical recovery part.

 The fact is, “recovering from childbirth takes time and care.
 There are so many parts of the body that have to recover from birth, whether it’s vaginal or C-section,” says Dr. Jessica Shepherd MD, an OB-GYN and women’s health expert.
 “Vaginal deliveries typically heal within six weeks, and C-section healing can take up to 12 weeks if uncomplicated, but it’s also important to remember that total body healing can take up to one year — so be kind to yourself.”

 So on that note, we asked a group of experts — Shepherd, the DTI doula community and other moms — for the postpartum care essentials that birth parents need to invest in to heal, recover